IsaacWoods/Roo/README.md

 # Roo
 [![Build Status](https://travis-ci.org/IsaacWoods/Roo.svg?branch=master)](https://travis-ci.org/IsaacWoods/Roo)

-Roo is a imperitive, toy programming language that takes concepts from functional programming.
+Roo is a imperitive programming language that takes concepts from functional programming.
 Its central goal is to avoid the kitchen-sink-esque hodgepodge of languages like C++, instead expressing logic through fewer, more powerful features.